Huan-qing/Optimizing-animageanalysis-protocol-foroceanparticles-in-focusedshadowgraph-imaging-systems/README.md

 6. Match the image data with CTD (diff2pchip.m)

-7. Estimate data to the depth level (diff2pchip.m)
+7. interpolate the vertical particle profile data with depth (diff2pchip.m)